marisolgr/python_sat_tutorials/Python_Installation.md

   - Linux–CentOS: Open Applications - System Tools - Terminal.
   - Linux–Ubuntu: Open the Dash by clicking the upper left Ubuntu icon, then type “terminal”.
 - In the anaconda window, type `conda list`.
 If Anaconda is installed and working, this will display a list of installed packages and their versions.
 - In your anaconda prompt, type `conda env create -f environment.yml`.
-You may need to include the directory the environment.yml file was downloaded to.
+You may need to include the directory to where the environment.yml file was downloaded to.

 ### Run the tutorial